-He said the phenomenon was undermining the rights of individuals and called for deliberate action to arrest the situation.
+He noted that the phenomenon was undermining the rights of individuals and called for deliberate action to arrest the situation.

-“Our resources are being wasted through corruption, today, we still have children learning under trees and in dilapidated buildings which are a danger to their lives”,
+“Our resources are being wasted through corruption, today, we still have children learning under trees and in dilapidated buildings which are a danger to their lives” he stated.

-Mrs Linda Ofori Kwafo, the Executive Director of the GII urged the chiefs and queen mothers to help create an appropriate ethical environment to minimise opportunities and initiatives which promote corruption.
+The Executive Director of the GII, Linda Ofori Kwafo, urged the chiefs and queen mothers to help create an appropriate ethical environment to minimize opportunities and initiatives which promote corruption.

-She said GII made available platforms that allowed everyone to report issues of corruption and that if the citizenry report them it would help the campaign to succeed.
+She said GII made available platforms that allowed everyone to report issues of corruption and that if the citizenry reports them it would help the campaign to succeed.

-Mrs Kwafo said chiefs had the power of assembling subjects and that it was necessary for traditional leaders to help in the fight against the canker with all the resources they control.
+Mrs Kwafo added that chiefs had the power of assembling subjects and that it was necessary for traditional leaders to help in the fight against the canker with all the resources they control.

-Obrempong Nyanful Krampah XI, the President of Central Region House of Chiefs, said corruption was the biggest challenge of the country and commended CHRAJ and GII for enlightening the chiefs on the matter.
+Speaking at the event, President of Central Region House of Chiefs, Obrempong Nyanful Krampah XI, said corruption was the biggest challenge of the country and commended CHRAJ and GII for enlightening the chiefs on the matter.